SENIOR PRODUCT

 Why

 The lesson was the core experience.
-Everything else needed to support it, not compete with it.
+Everything else needed to extend it, not compete with it.
 By keeping training persistently visible, users could move through secondary tasks without feeling like they had exited the learning flow.

 What worked